Systemd Without Fear: Writing Your First Service Unit

 Making Linux babysit your apps

 You have written a small program.
 It runs beautifully in your terminal.
 Then you close the terminal, or the box reboots, or the process quietly dies at 3am, and your service is simply gone.
-There is a tool already installed on virtually every modern Linux machine that solves all of this, and yet a surprising number of people treat it like forbidden magic.
+I have lost more small self-hosted tools to a closed SSH session than I care to admit — a webhook receiver here, a scraper there, all launched from a shell that later closed and took the process with it.
+There is a tool already installed on virtually every modern Linux machine that solves all of this, and yet plenty of otherwise-competent people treat it like forbidden magic.
 That tool is systemd, and writing your first service unit is far less frightening than its reputation suggests.

 systemd is the init system on most mainstream distributions: Debian, Ubuntu, Fedora, RHEL, Arch, openSUSE and friends.
 It is the very first process the kernel starts (PID 1), and its job is to bring the system up, start everything in the right order, and keep an eye on things while the machine is running.